 To clean the exit needle that is located at the base of your pod holder

 - Remove the pod holder from the brewer by lifting the brewer’s handle.
 Locate the pod holder and use one hand to hold its top while pushing the holder from below using your other hand.

-- After removing the pod holder, pull from both of its ends to detach the funnel and to expose the narrow tube that is located on the bottom of the pod holder.
+- After removing the pod holder, pull from both of its ends to detach the funnel and expose the narrow tube that is located at the bottom of the pod holder.

 - Insert a paper clip into the tube and wiggle to remove debris.

 - Rinse the pod holder and funnel in running water to clean the debris.

 - Pop the funnel back and insert the holder back into the brewer.